 Healthy adults should eat 30g of fibre each day.
 Children under 16 need between 15g and 25g, depending on their age.
 If you’re trying to eat more fibre, increase the amount gradually to avoid bloating, wind and stomach cramps.
 Fibre attracts water so it’s important to drink eight to ten cups of fluid a day to avoid getting dehydrated.
 Water, milk and herbal teas are healthier than sugary or fizzy drinks.

-If you have Crohn’s you may develop a stricture, which is a narrowing in the small intestine.
-If you’ve had strictures or blockage episodes, your dietitian or IBD team may recommend a low-fibre diet.
+If you’ve had strictures (a narrowing in your intestine) or blockage episodes, your dietitian or IBD team may recommend a low-fibre diet.
 This is to avoid fibre getting stuck in narrow parts of the bowel, which may increase the risk of a blockage.

 Low-fibre foods include: